Contact Us

 Would you be surprised if I told you that you’re NOT alone?

 Your colleagues may not look like they are struggling but often, they are.
 Just like you.
-I listen to people for a living and they share very personal stories about themselves.
+I listen to people for a living, and they share very personal stories about themselves.
 Stories about relationships, fear, loss, confusion, survival, abuse, grief, just to name a few.
 And feeling lonely and disconnected from others at work is more common than you think.

 No one wants to be seen as weak or unable to cope so people feel pressured to maintain a professional, polished and controlled “mask”.
 We all have different things we hide from others, or even ourselves.
 Insecurity, past mistakes, sadness, anxiety, depression, sexual orientation, identity, family violence, substance use.
 We cover a lot of things up.
 On the outside we appear confident, while inside we are struggling to cope.
 But trying to pretend that everything is okay is exhausting.